Skip to content

 Specs

-Path parameter (not to confused with querystring or query parameter).
+Path parameter (not to be confused with query string or query parameter).

-This field is usually not needed as Elysia can infer types from path parameters automatically, unless a need for specific value pattern is need, for example numeric value or template literal pattern.
+This field is usually not needed as Elysia can infer types from path parameters automatically, unless there is a need for a specific value pattern, such as a numeric value or template literal pattern.

 typescript